 Starting in 1998 to the present, Ms. Morse helped initiate and continues to participate in the Public Art Committee Panel, a program between City of Los Angeles Department of Public Art, conservators, and the public.
 Ms. Morse has written and co-authored numerous conservation papers and regularly lectures on public art and conservation as a means of raising awareness of conservation issues in the public sector.

 Elizabeth graduated from Loyola Marymount University with a BA in History and Art History in 2010.
+She studied Historic Preservation at the University of Southern California in 2016.
 She has held a wide range of positions in galleries and museums around Los Angeles over the past ten years including the Museum of Contemporary Art, the Autry Museum, Los Angeles Contemporary Exhibitions, and Art Gallery services.
 She has also completed internships at the Los Angeles County Museum of Art and the National Army Museum in London.

 + Alex Sandoval Sr., Lead Senior Technician: Mr. Sandoval heads the historic preservation and restoration department with over 25 years of experience.
 Mr. Sandoval specializes in murals, decorative painting, sculpting, terrazzo, concrete, iron, bronze and glass.
 Alex's expertise in mural work includes cleaning, varnish removal and re-application, re-touching and restoring damaged canvases, panels and substrates.